-Conflict Minerals refers to raw materials or minerals that come from a particular part of the world where conflict is occurring and affects the mining and trading of those materials.
+Conflict Minerals refer to raw materials or minerals that come from a particular part of the world where conflict is occurring and affects the mining and trading of those materials.

 They provide a major source of funding for warlords in the DRC Region fueling the violence that has plagued the region for decades.
 These minerals are used in a wide range of products including mobile phones, computers, jewelry and vehicles.
 Original equipment manufacturers and supply chain partners work together to make sure global vehicle production doesn’t support warlords or further the conflict in the DRC.

-Conflict minerals mined in the DRC may pass through numerous locations in neighbouring countries as they are shipped to processing facilities.
+Conflict minerals mined in the DRC may pass through numerous locations in neighboring countries as they are shipped to processing facilities.
 These countries are: Sudan, Central Africa Republic, Uganda, Congo Republic, Angola, Tanzania, Rwanda, Burundi, Democratic Republic of Congo, Zambia and Angola.

 Conflict minerals could be present knowingly or unknowingly in the supply chain and contaminate it.
 This could occur at different stages whether through mining or trading in the Democratic republic of Congo or in an adjoining country or further down the supply chain.